alteregocamila/python_para_traders_banco_modal/README.md

 - <a href="https://1drv.ms/b/s!Alc8XZE0_c49kwa43x33jqcZwxX7?e=GbSkk9">**Data Science com Python**</a>: Covers obtaining, manipulating, processing and intelligently analyzing data, with practical examples of data analysis implemented with Python.

-- **Python for Traders**: Using Python to create, test and automate trading strategies in the financial market using the Metatrader trading platform.
+- <a href="https://1drv.ms/b/s!Alc8XZE0_c49kwiYX4rcfQ7dqOHI?e=nUfQyk">**Python for Traders**</a>: Using Python to create, test and automate trading strategies in the financial market using the Metatrader trading platform.